Zenotta/ZQL/README.md

 # The Zenotta Query Language (ZQL)

-ZQL is a dynamically typed, declarative language that runs Smart Data expressions, currently only on the Zenotta platform.
+ZQL is a dynamically typed, declarative language that runs expressions on the blockchain, currently only on the Zenotta platform.
 The vision for ZQL is that the language will run on any blockchain system and with any Turing complete language, but we'll need your help to get there!

 The Zenotta Query Language is composed of two components: the Heap and the Stack.